AIForces/AIForcesAPI/docs/source/user_info.rst

    before the other person gets added to the friends list.
 Each user has their own ``-friend`` group.

+.. _user-settings-label:

+User settings
+^^^^^^^^^^^^^

+Coding settings
+"""""""""""""""
+Stores users preferred language and compiler options.
+Also can save the file template for the in-browser editor.

+Privacy settings
+""""""""""""""""
+By default, each field from the metadata can be either public or private.
+Additionally, they can limit the ability of other people to add them into contests.

 Endpoints
 ^^^^^^^^^
 As per Djoser, there are some basic endpoints exposed.